MikeHughesKent/PyFibreBundle/docs/source/super_res.rst

 Reconstruction is performed using ``recon_multi_tri_interp``.
 The intensity value from each core in each of the images are extracted, and then pixel values in the final image are interpolated linearly from the three surrounding (shifted) cores, using the pre-calculated barycentric distance weights.

-The SR calibration is stored in an instane of ``BundleCalibration``.
+The SR calibration is stored in an instance of ``BundleCalibration``.
 This is an extension of the regular TRILIN calibration, and so this super-resolution calibration can be used for non-super-resolution reconstructions (but not vice-versa).

 ^^^^^^^^
 Examples